Want to learn new ways to make extra money?

 Although both companies are reputable, Lyft offers a substantial bonus for new drivers.
 You’ll receive a guaranteed $1,000 when you give at least 125 rides in your first 30 days.

 If you enjoy playing games to pass the time already, why not earn a little extra cash while you play?

 Free websites like InboxDollars and Swagbucks pay you to play games and complete easy online tasks.
 Get a $5 signup bonus with InboxDollars and a $10 signup bonus with Swagbucks.
 Then start playing games on both platforms so that you can cash out your winnings.

 Accomplish two things at once: declutter your home and earn money selling unneeded items.
 It’s extremely simple to list and sell secondhand items on Decluttr or similar selling apps.

-Just sign up for Decluttr, list your old DVDs, CDs, games, books, and technology, and get a quote.
+Just sign up for Decluttr, list your old DVDs, CDs, games, books, and technology, and get an immediate cash quote.
 Then pack up your items, send them off, and receive your payment via direct deposit, PayPal, check, or donate your earnings to your favorite charity.

 5. Spend Time with Animals

 Hanging out with animals is something you might consider doing for free anyway.
 List your dog walking or pet sitting services on Rover and make good money while you’re at it.